Best bak chor mee in Singapore

 Value: 3/5

 On the whole, we failed to see the appeal in the soup that we tasted, although it’s evident that they took pains with it—it just wasn’t it for us.
-The braised mushrooms deserve another mention for the only redeeming factor in this bowl of BCM.
+The braised mushrooms deserve another mention as the only redeeming factor in this bowl of BCM.

 Total: 52.5%